 Hydrosol Storage Guidelines

 Because hydrosols are water-based, they are more fragile than essential oils.
-Anything made of water is subject to contamination and deterioration when improperly stored.
-Though their shelf life is short, it can be extended if you care for your waters.
-Never add preservatives or buy them with preservatives added!
+In fact, anything that is made of water is subject to contamination and deterioration when improperly stored.
+Although the shelf life of hydrosols is relatively short – approximately one year – the shelf life can be extended with proper storage and care of your aromatic waters.
+By the way, never add preservatives or buy them with preservatives added.

 Don’t let the delicate nature of hydrosols put you off using them.
 They offer enormous pleasure and therapeutic benefits; especially you follow the simple guidelines for their storage and handling listed below.

 Direct light, especially sunlight, is damaging to hydrosols.
 Ideally, they should be stored in a refrigerator.
-Do not freeze them!
-You might consider investing in a small apartment-sized fridge just for your hydrosols.
+I don’t recommend freezing them as I honestly don’t know the effect this will have on their therapeutic properties.
+You might consider investing in a small apartment-sized fridge just for your hydrosols and essential oils.
 If the refrigerator is not an option, then store them in a cool, dark location with consistent temperature like a dry basement.
 In this case, keep your bottles in a cabinet or box, away from the light.

-When a bottle of hydrosol is partially full, the empty space above the liquid is called the “headspace”.
+When a bottle of hydrosol is partially full, the empty space above the liquid is called headspace.
 This headspace contains oxygen that, over time, will react with the hydrosol and cause deterioration.
 To prolong the shelf life of your hydrosol, reduce this headspace.
-For example, if you have a 16 oz. bottle of Lavender Hydrosol with only 8 oz. left in the bottle.
-Transfer the hydrosol into an 8 oz. bottle or two 4 oz. bottles.
+For example, if you have a 16 oz. bottle of Lavender Hydrosol with only 8 ounces left in the bottle, transfer the hydrosol into an 8-ounce clear glass bottle or two 4-ounce bottles.
 You get the idea.

-The date of the distillation should be on your bottle of hydrosol, or a least the supplier should be able to tell you.
-Write the date of distillation and the date you received the hydrosol on the label.
+The date of the distillation should be printed or written directly on your bottle of hydrosol.
+If it arrives without that information, contact your supplier, get the date and write it on the bottle.
+Indicate the exact month and year of the distillation and the date you received the hydrosol on the label.
 You can add this to the side of the bottle and on a sticker placed on the cap of the bottle for easy reference.

 Would you like to learn more about Hydrosols?